LinerSu/nyu-pl-spring-20-rec/Week 12/README.md

 	  end;
 	 ```
 - Structure:
-	- To simplify our implementation, let's use binary search tree to construct the `Map` structure.
+	- To simplify our implementation, let's use the structure of a binary search tree to construct the `Map` structure.
 	- Moreover, assume the key for a `Map` is an integer.
 	- Thus, the structure of our `Map` should be:
 	```sml